sbdchd/flake8-pie/README.md

 - PIE781: You are assigning to a variable and then returning.
 Instead remove the assignment and return.
 - PIE782: Unnecessary f-string.
 You can safely remove the `f` prefix.
 - PIE783: Celery tasks should have explicit names.
-- PIE784: Celery crontab should have an explicit minutes argument.
+- PIE784: Celery crontab is missing explicit arguments.
 - PIE785: Celery tasks should have expirations.

 ### PIE781: Assign and Return